balancap/SDC-Behavioral-Cloning/README.md

 ## Data pre-processing

+As a main dataset for training the network, I used the following data on the first track:
+* 6 normal laps;
+* 6 normal counter-clock laps;
+* 3 laps recovering from the left-side of the track;
+* 3 laps recovering from the right-side of the track.

+To generate the two latter datasets, I selected from the generated data frames with positive (resp. negative) angles.

-The pre-processing component of this project happened to be the most challenging part, partially due to my computer set-up.
+The pre-processing component of the previous dataset happened to be the most challenging part, partially due to my computer set-up.
 Like a few other students, I could only use my keyboard to drive and generate data on the simulator.
 As many have experienced, keyboard and game pad generate very different types of steering data, as shown by in the following graph (courtesy of Patrick Kern on Slack):

 ![](images/figure_kern.png "Keyboard vs Game Pad")